 For this guide, I am going to install the Google Chrome browser.
 This will work for any package, though.

 echo XBPS_ALLOW_RESTRICTED=yes >> etc/conf

-The package is built with:
+The package is built with the following:

 ./xbps-src pkg google-chrome

 The above process places the built binary package in the

 The XBPS package manager is a powerful tool that makes managing software on Void Linux easy and efficient.
 This guide has covered most of the commands you need to know when using it.
 Hopefully, it was helpful in your journey with Void Linux.
 With this knowledge, you can now explore the vast and growing library of packages available on Void and customize your system to suit your needs.